chrisbouy/AutomationSamples/JMeterAutomation/ReadMe.md

             and use it in another request.
 Here, the variable is the username.
 This assumes that both usernames have the same password, so it's not a real-world example.
       Basic-JSR223 PreProcessor:
-            uses Java to encode the credentials.
+            uses Javascript to encode the credentials.
       Basic - base64Encode function:
             uses a built-in JMeter function to encode the credentials.
       Bearer Token: